The rise of the e-bike

 Staff member Demaris with her e-bike outside AA Insurance House in Auckland.

-Electric bicycles (e-bikes) are growing in popularity, with sales in New Zealand exceeding 20,000 last year.
-They’re used for both recreation and commuting.
+Electric bicycles (e-bikes) are growing in popularity, they’re used for both recreation and commuting.
 Office workers are enjoying biking to work without arriving all hot and sweaty.
 Staff at AA Insurance who use e-bikes say a more comfortable ride, fluid speed, higher sitting position and efficient braking are reasons they wouldn’t go back to a traditional push-pedal bike.

 How do e-bikes work?